palmetto/palmetto-components/docs/CONTRIBUTING.md

 For more information on web accessibility, visit: [W3C - Web Accessibility Initiative](https://www.w3.org/WAI/fundamentals/accessibility-intro/)

-### 4. Use the palmetto-design-tokens Library Exclusively when Styling Components
+### 4. Use the Palmetto Design Tokens Library Exclusively when Styling Components

 Our component library is based on the [Palmetto Design Tokens](https://github.com/palmetto/palmetto-design-tokens) design system.